-Data Analysis
+Data analysis

-The sessions were audio recorded and transcribed verbatim by an external company.
-The transcriptions were checked for accuracy by the researcher undertaking the interviews.
-The data were analyzed using framework analysis following the stages of familiarization, identification of thematic framework, indexing, charting, mapping, and interpretation [37].
-To ensure rigor, trustworthiness, and consistency, a percentage of randomly selected transcripts (2/18,15%) were independently coded by the second author (OP).
-The deductive thematic framework based on TDF was refined iteratively through repeated discussions with the second author (OP), and any discrepancies were resolved through discussion with the senior author (FN).
+The sessions were audio-recorded and transcribed verbatim by an external company.
+Transcriptions were checked for accuracy by the researcher undertaking the interviews.
+The data were analysed using framework analysis following the stages of familiarisation, identification of thematic framework, indexing, charting, mapping and interpretation [37].
+To ensure rigour, trustworthiness and consistency, a percentage of randomly selected transcripts (15%) were independently coded by the second author (OP).
+The deductive thematic framework based on the TDF was refined iteratively through repeated discussions with the second author (OP), and any discrepancies were resolved through discussion with the senior author (FN).
 Indexing was completed by the first author (DS) using QSR NVivo 12.
-The data were charted, and the responses were grouped according to the finalized thematic framework.
+The data were charted, and the responses were grouped according to the finalised thematic framework.
 During mapping and interpretation, the grouped data were examined by DS to identify patterns.
-During mapping, identified factors were classified according to their organic position rather than what they affect (eg, an opportunity factor may indirectly influence the behavior by increasing the motivation for uptake of a health app and influencing it directly).
-To aid comprehension of the findings for uptake in general and on health app portals in particular, data were analyzed and presented separately for these 2 topics.
+During mapping, identified factors were classified according to their organic position rather than what they affect (e.g. an opportunity factor may indirectly influence the behaviour through increasing the motivation for uptake of a health app, as well as influencing it directly).
+To aid comprehension of the findings for uptake in general and on health app portals in particular, data were analysed and presented separately for these two topics.

-External Validity
+External validity

-To enhance the credibility and trustworthiness of the results [38], 30% (6/18) of participants were randomly selected and requested via email to provide feedback on a document with a summary of the findings and conclusions (member checking).
-They were asked whether they recognized their opinions and whether they agreed with the interpretation of the findings.
-A total of 2 participants responded to our request and confirmed that their opinions had been captured.
-In one case, our email was not delivered.
+To enhance the credibility and trustworthiness of the results [38], six participants (30%) were randomly selected and requested via email to provide feedback on a document with a summary of the findings and conclusions ('member checking').
+They were asked whether they recognised their opinions and whether they agreed with the interpretation of the findings.
+Two participants responded to our request and confirmed that their opinions had been captured.
+In one case, our email failed to be delivered.